About the Program

 - Introduce your Sibling to your friends.

-Applications for Global Siblings for the 2021 – 2022 academic year are now closed.
+Applications for Global Siblings for 2023 – 2024 are now open!

-2021-2022 Global Siblings Expectations:
+2023-2024 Global Siblings Expectations:

-- If in-person events happen during the course of the program year, you are responsible for getting yourself to and from the event departure point.Most in-person events originate from or take place on UCLA's campus.
+- Program participants are responsible for getting themselves to and from the event departure point.Most in-person events originate from or take place on UCLA's campus.